AnuragBambardekar/SimpleScalar/README.md

 3. make <br>
 The lab experiments I performed were implemented on the PISA configured simulator. <br>

+Lab Experiments were then performed as instructed on the umass website [http://www.ecs.umass.edu/ece/koren/architecture/Simplescalar/]. <br>

+Outputs and Configuration files can be found in the LAB directory. <br>

 **Sources:** <br>
 - http://www.ecs.umass.edu/ece/koren/architecture/Simplescalar/